MDU-PHL/LisSero/paper.md.md

 affiliations:
  - name: Austin Health
    index: 1
- - name: Microbiological Diagnostic Unit Public Health Laboratory, Department of Microbiology and Immunology, The Doherty Institute for Infection and Immunity, The University of Melbour
+ - name: Microbiological Diagnostic Unit Public Health Laboratory, Department of Microbiology and Immunology, The Doherty Institute for Infection and Immunity, The University of Melbourne
    index: 2
- - name: Independent Researcher
+ - name: Department of Microbiology and Immunology, The Doherty Institute for Infection and Immunity, The University of Melbourne
    index: 3
-date: 13 August 2017
+date: 13 July 2020
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post: